 The lateral superior olive sits near the middle of the brainstem and responds to changes in the location (left vs. right) of high-frequency and short sounds.
 Specifically, the lateral superior olive seems to respond to the difference between the time of arrival and intensity of the sound in each ear.
 These are referred to as interaural time differences (ITDs) and interaural level differences (ILDs).
-I have studied the lateral superior olive by modeling its responses to different kinds of sounds during graduate school, and will be measuring the auditory brainstem responses of humans and other animals in my post-doc.
+I study the lateral superior olive by measuring electrical responses using minimally invasive methods and modeling its responses using computer programs.

 Sound source segregation is the process by which the auditory system separates one sound from another.
 Because this is so general, there is no “classic” way to address this problem.
 Different researchers have used sounds as simple as sine tones or as complicated as mixtures of speech.
 My and others’ research has shown the following patterns for patients who experience hearing loss compared to age-matched, typically hearing peers:

 Instead of hearing two sounds as separate and coming from different locations (shown on the left below), it is suspected that listeners with hearing loss may fail to segregate sounds and instead link them together (“fuse” them; shown on the right below).
 This makes it more difficult to determine additional information about a sound (e.g., what word was spoken).

 For the most part, studies have focused on sound source segregation or the percentage of correctly understood words, not both.
 Only recently have studies begun addressing both simultaneously.